openalea/openalea/README.txt

 DistX add optional parameters to pass to setup in the ''setup.py'' script.

-      * ''namespace'' : a list of strings which are the namespaces to create
+      * ''namespace'' : a list of strings corresponding to the namespaces to create.

       * ''scons_scripts'' : a list of string.
-Scons is called  for each script name in the list (ex : SConstruct)
+Scons is called  for each script name in the list (ex : SConstruct).
       * ''scons_parameter'' a list of string.
 The strings are joined and passed as parameter to scons.
-          */ /Nota 1// : Distutils build directory is automatically passed as a parameter named 'distutils_build_dir'
+          * Nota 1  : Distutils build directory is automatically passed as a parameter named 'distutils_build_dir'.
-          * //Nota 2// : Scons is responsible to compile external library.
+          * Nota 2  : Scons is responsible to compile external library.
 It does not interact with distutils.
 Scons is first executed, before any other distutils command.
 You can transmit parameters to scons with setup.py in order to specify destination directory.
 However, final installation is managed by the distutils functions.

       * ''external_data'' : dictionnary with the form { destination directory : source directory }.
 Each source directory is copied to destination directory.